 Srinivas always believed to know Indian society and its different aspects one has to go in the field use his own mind and observation and share what he or she has experienced.
-He said to study Indian society start with visiting different regions.
-Study that region and their functions.
+He said to study Indian society starts with visiting different regions.
+Study that region and its functions.
 This is how you can know the nativity of those regions of Indian society.

 He was awarded and honored by different institutions.
 The University of Bombay, the government of France and Royal anthropological institute placed several awards on his hand.
 President of India awarded him Padma Bhushan.
-He was also seen as one of the foreigner member in British academy and American Academy of Arts and Science.
+He was also seen as one of the foreigner members in the British Academy and American Academy of Arts and Science.

 Writing and inspiration:

 Srinivas was firmly determined to study religion, caste, and social changes.
 He studied every aspect of Indian society and its relationship with one another.
-Let it be different tribes, castes, peasants, and sections etc. His writing is of great efforts and done in the field in south India.
+Let it be different tribes, castes, peasants, and sections etc. His writing is of great effort and done in the field in South India.

 Some of his writings are listed below:

 - 1952, Religion and Society among Coorgs of South India

 - 1962, Caste in Modern India and Other Essays

 - 1980 India: Social structure and much more.
 If we will talk about the nature of Srinivas writing it is believed to be interdisciplinary.